- Third Form

 - Your Fifth Form grades are very important; in fact, many colleges give them more weight than Third or Fourth Form.
 So, starting with Fall Term, make every effort to earn your highest grades yet.

 - You will take the PSAT in October.
+The Abbey Academic Office will sign you up.
 Do your best on it.
 Colleges won’t see these scores, but this test, taken seriously, will give you a good look at what your SAT scores may be.

 - While you probably haven’t yet created a list of schools you want to apply to, you can still start researching and even visiting school.
-Fall Term offers several opportunities for you to visit colleges without missing classes (see above re Fifth Form grades).
+Fall Term offers several opportunities for you to visit colleges without missing classes.

 - You will take the SAT in December.
+You must sign up for the test on the College Board website.
 You will receive reminder emails about registering for the test.

-- You will begin one-on-one meetings with your college counselor (at least two long meetings before the end of school).
+- You will begin one-on-one meetings with your college counselor (one before and one after spring break).
 At these meetings, you and your counselor will discuss in detail all aspects of the process, from researching colleges to completing applications.
+You are welcome to have more individual meetings- you simply need to email the College Counseling Coordinator and request a meeting with your counselor.

 - The College Counseling Office will host a Fifth Form College Seminar for parents in January.
 We will be joined by speakers from several colleges who will help us give your parents an overview of how the process works and a peek at what to expect as you navigate the next eighteen months.